SAVE THE BEES

 However, bees are in peril.
 According to the Center for Biological Diversity, more than half of North America’s 4,000 native bee species are in decline, with 1 in 4 species at risk of extinction.
 This is due to a range of factors including habitat loss, pesticide use, climate change, and pests and disease.

-For more than 10 years, The Bee Conservancy has partnered with community groups, schools, foundations, and corporate teams to inspire environmental stewardship, build and distribute bee habitats, and empower people from all walks of life to become advocates in their communities.
-Our programs reach thousands of people across the country each year and promote environmental equity and a more inclusive and diverse sustainability movement.
+The Bee Conservancy’s mission is to protect all bees and foster thriving ecosystems through community-based education, habitat creation, research, and advocacy in urban and underserved areas.
+For more than 15 years, we have partnered with community groups, schools, foundations, and corporate teams to reach thousands of people across the country each year, promoting environmental equity and a more inclusive and diverse sustainability movement.

 4000